ImplicitRDP: An End-to-End Visual-Force Diffusion Policy with Structural Slow-Fast Learning: Related Works

 Alternatively, introducing future prediction as representation regularization has shown promise in robotic manipulation \cite{gr1, seer, vpp, uva, uwm}.
 These works demonstrate that using future observation prediction as an auxiliary task significantly enhances policy robustness and representation quality.
 Building on this insight, recent work has applied future prediction to policies with force input.
 TA-VLA \cite{ta_vla} employs future torque prediction as an additional objective, finding that it encourages the model to learn physically grounded internal representations and improves manipulation performance.

 In this work, we also leverage the paradigm of future prediction but propose a novel target.
-Inspired by classical compliance controllers, we utilize the virtual target, which is calculated via adaptive compliance parameters \cite{acp}, as the prediction objective.
-Unlike raw force/torque, the virtual target resides in the same space as the action and assigns varying weights to force signals based on their magnitude.
+Inspired by classical compliance controllers, we utilize the virtual target, which is calculated via adaptive compliance parameters, as the prediction objective.
+Unlike raw force/torque prediction as in TA-VLA, the virtual target is directly aligned with the Cartesian action space used by the policy while assigning magnitude-dependent weights to force signals.
+Compared with compliance-control methods such as ACP \cite{acp}, our method only uses adaptive compliance to construct an auxiliary target for position-controlled imitation learning.
 We demonstrate that this approach provides tighter representation regularization, facilitating more effective utilization of different modalities.